 Before You Go: Need-to-know info

-See amazing landscapes: Los Glaciares National Park covers 2,300 square miles, much of which is covered by ice fields that connect 13 major glaciers.
-The Perito Moreno Glacier is a nearly 200-foot-tall wall of ice framed by snow-capped mountain peaks -- and it’s still growing every day.
+Los Glaciares National Park covers 2,300 square miles, much of which is covered by ice fields that connect 13 major glaciers.
+The Perito Moreno Glacier is a nearly 200-foot-tall wall of ice framed by snow-capped mountain peaks — and it’s still growing every day.
 The Walichu Caves have authentic Paleolithic cave drawings that give you insights into life in Patagonia nearly 4,000 years ago.
-The remote Torres del Paine National Park has a huge range of environments to explore, from scrublands to tundra to forests -- all home to diverse animals and birds.
+The remote Torres del Paine National Park has a huge range of environments to explore, from scrublands to tundra to forests — all home to diverse animals and birds.